gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

    outside of WebGL

-   In WebGL1 if you had 16 uniforms that would require 16 calls to `gl.uinformXXX`.
+   In WebGL1 if you had 16 uniforms that would require 16 calls to `gl.uniformXXX`.
 That is relatively slow.
    In WebGL2 if you use
    a Uniform Buffer Object you can set the values in a typed array all inside JavaScript which means it's